developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

  * key-[any Content]

 -----

 ### Predefined Responses

-Predefined responses can be added to any key and appear in a pop-up list for easy selection when that key is pressed, improving the speed and accuracy of responses when using Enterprise Keyboard.
+A list of predefined responses can be assigned to any key and appears in a pop-up list when that key is pressed.
+This can help improve the speed and accuracy of responses when using Enterprise Keyboard.
 Tapping on a predefined response enters the text into the focused field as if it had been typed in manually.

+`IMPORTANT:` **Use of the plus sign (+) in predefined responses can result in unpredictable behavior**.

 **Example Responses**:
 * "I'm in a meeting...please call back later"